MicrosoftLearning/mslearn-fabric/Instructions/Labs/01b-delta-lake.md

 ## Before you start

-You'll need a Power BI Premium subscription with access to the Trident preview.
+You'll need a Power BI Premium subscription with access to the Microsoft Fabric preview.

 ## Create a workspace

-Before working with data in *Trident*, you should create a workspace with support for premium features.
+Before working with data in Fabric, you should create a workspace with support for premium features.

 1. Sign into your Power BI service at [https://app.powerbi.com](https://app.powerbi.com).
 2. In the menu bar on the left, select **Workspaces** (the icon looks similar to &#128455;).